 BS 1993 in Civil Engineering (with Honors)

 Dr. Hagen came to LSU from the University of Central Florida (UCF), where he was a professor in the Department of Civil, Environmental & Construction Engineering for more than 17 years.
 He also served as director of the UCF Coastal Hydroscience Analysis, Modeling and Predictive Simulations Laboratory (CHAMPS Lab).
-He has continues to work on more precise models of tides, inflows, winds and other influences on the St. Johns River, Indian River Lagoon system, and other estuaries along coastal Florida.
+He worked on more precise models of tides, inflows, winds and other influences on the St. Johns River, Indian River Lagoon system, and other estuaries along coastal Florida.
 Dr. Hagen also led a research team to develop a hurricane storm tide models for the coastal flood plains of Alabama and Florida for use in FEMA flood mapping studies.
 He was a key contributor to a National Oceanographic Partnership Program to develop a real-time forecasting system for winds, waves and storm surge.